 - 2.1.
 Feedback should be timely and respond to the needs of the individual student so that they can actively engage with the feedback; - 2.2.
 A dialogue, both verbal and written, should be created between teacher and student.
 When marked books are returned to students it is essential to allow time (DIT: Dedicated Improvement Time) for students to read the comments and engage with the feedback; - 2.3.
-Feedback is a part of the College's wider assessment processes, which aims to provide an appropriate level of challenge to students in lessons, allowing them to make good progress; - 2.4.
-Where appropriate, students should be encouraged to assess their own work against the learning objectives and success criteria; - 2.5.
-Peer, whole class and self-feedback are valuable tools for learning that should occur regularly, but these methods need to be structured effectively by the teacher; - 2.6 There should be several significant pieces of work that receive detailed feedback each term.
-To ensure consistency, these should be clearly identified within schemes of learning; - 2.7 Eliminating unnecessary workload will be at the forefront of any decisions related to marking and feedback.
+Feedback is a part of the College's wider assessment processes which aims to provide an appropriate level of challenge to students in lessons, allowing them to make good progress. - 2.4.
+Where appropriate students should be encouraged to assess their own work against the learning objectives and success criteria; - 2.5.
+Peer, whole class and self-feedback is a valuable tool for learning that should occur regularly, but it needs to be well structured by the teacher.

+- 2.6 There should be several significant pieces of work that receive detailed feedback each term.
+To ensure consistency, schemes of learning/progress maps for subjects should be annotated with which pieces of work that will include detailed feedback. - 2.7 Eliminating unnecessary workload will be at the forefront of any decisions related to marking and feedback.

-Type and frequency of verbal feedback
+3. Type and frequency of verbal feedback

 - 3.1.
 This is the most frequent form of feedback; - 3.2.
 It has immediacy and relevance as it leads to direct student action; - 3.3.
-Verbal feedback may be directed to individuals or groups of students; these may or may not be formally planned.
+Verbal feedback may well be directed to individuals or groups of students; these may or may not be formally planned.

-Type and frequency of written feedback
+4. Type and frequency of written feedback

-- 4.1 There are two types of written feedback: detailed and maintenance; - 4.2 The frequency of each type of written feedback will vary between subjects and key stages; agreed minimums should be clear in the marking and feedback policies of each subject area; - 4.3 Some subjects that are more practical may well not have detailed written feedback; - 4.4 For most Post 16 subjects, the written feedback provided after each checkpoint should include a list of topics or questions, which are strengths, areas for improvement and specify suggested additional practice students need to undertake; - 4.5 Detailed feedback will clearly identify the strengths and strategies for improvement that students will then act upon (this may be in the form of 'Stars and wishes'; 'What went well, Even better if' etc.); - 4.6 Maintenance marking may identify specific issues such as key words, literacy/vocabulary and presentation issues; students should act upon these.
+- 4.1.
+There are two types of written feedback: detailed and maintenance; - 4.2.
+The frequency of each type of written feedback will vary between subjects and key stages; agreed minimums should be clear in the marking and feedback policies of each subject area; - 4.3.
+Some subjects that are more practical may well not have detailed written feedback; - 4.4.
+Detailed feedback will clearly identify the strengths and strategies for improvement that students will then act upon (this may be in the form of 'Stars and wishes'; 'What went well, Even better if' etc.); - 4.5.
+Maintenance marking may identify specific issues such as key words, literacy/vocabulary and presentation issues; students should act upon these.

-Type and frequency of peer feedback
+5. Type and frequency of peer feedback